jayadeepravuri/Motorman/README.md

 ![Snyk validator](/assets/snyk-validate.png)

-I employed Snyk for validation purposes and to ensure the integrity of the code.
+I employed CI Python Linter for validation purposes and to ensure the integrity of the code by Code Institute.
 This tool facilitated comprehensive testing of the entire codebase, including an assessment against PEP8 standards, which govern the readability and consistency of Python code.
 While the test recommended an alternative method for exiting the program, it's worth noting that my current code functions without errors.
 Apart from minor readability concerns, which I'll address below, my code adheres to the PEP8 guidelines.
 ### Game testing

 Testing involved using print statements to check whether a piece of code or function worked before really adding the true purpose of the code.